 I have had to take a step back, take a breather, calm my heart, clear my head and seek God a lot in the past week.
 I have had to apologize to my own agency (that I also work for) for questioning my timeline and becoming one of those parents that turned her eyes inward and began only seeing me, and MY adoption instead of focusing on my work of helping others with theirs, trusting God and trusting an agency that has recently and is currently flying kids home and completing many adoptions.
 No, instead of looking at all of those positive things I started comparing myself to others...
 I started doubting, I started worrying about everything that could go wrong and it certainly didn't help my adoption.
 It didn't help my family and it didn't help my relationship with my agency.

 I've seen and dealt with a lot of scams in Haiti adoptions.
-I work for a director that has spent thousands of dollars and countless hours reaching out and helping families that have been scammed in their own adoptions.
+I worked for a director that I thought was spending thousands of dollars and countless hours reaching out and helping families that have been scammed in their own adoptions only to find out SHE was ALSO scamming many of them.
 I have spent hours listening to, trying to find answers and praying for multiple families that reach out from the FB group for help.
 It's hard sometimes not to think that every time something goes wrong that it's not a scam or a lie.
 I read a post on FB the other night that really helped me understand that things happen to all of us in this process and that just because there is a snag, it doesn't always mean someone is lying.
 One of the most trusted and longest working adoption directors posted:

 We have had 3 dossiers lost at the Ministry of Foreign Affairs office since September/October.
 They said that they weren't there.
 I sent our worker every couple of weeks.
 Finally today, we had a special meeting with the director of legalization and lo and behold, the staff walked out of all 3 lost dossiers!!!
 We are praising God right now and I know 3 families who are going to be so happy too!